 1. The total numbers of documents that will be store monthly.

 2. The average file size of each document.

 3. The capacity of your present R/3 system.

 5. Document Archiving Strategy.

 6. Backup and Recovery Plan.

-Additional purchasing of hardware are required, especially if you have large amount of documents to stored.
+Additional purchasing of hardware is required, especially if you have a large amount of documents to stored.

 With this in mind, you can then decide on how you want to do it.

 You can do this in a few ways :-

 1. Import the documents into the R/3 system.